ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 | I somewhat prefer the previous audit model | 2 |
 | I prefer the previous audit model | 1 |

-Conclusion: Ambivalent between old and new - trainees largely ignored the audit
+Conclusion: Ambivalent between old and new audits - trainees largely ignored the audit

 ### How do you currently feel about your current skill-set as described by the subject knowledge audit gap analysis?